Integrating Azure Functions with Cosmos DB SQL API in .NET Core 2.2

 Lauren Fournier Bogner Articles, Community, Company News, Educational Event, SQL Leave a Comment

-Attention: The following article was published over 9 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.We are pleased to announce that Keyhole Software is a sponsor of the 2016 SQL Saturday Kansas City.
-SQL Saturday is a one-day, free training opportunity for SQL Server professionals and learners on September 24, …
+Attention: This article was published over 10 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.We are pleased to announce that Keyhole Software is a sponsor of the 2016ย SQL Saturday Kansas City.
+SQL Saturday is aย one-day, free training opportunity …